 “Alcoholic energy drinks taste and look like popular non-alcoholic energy drinks,” Miller said, “but they contain a potentially-dangerous mixture of alcohol and high amounts of caffeine.
 The caffeine – and the ads – give drinkers a false belief they can function without impairment, but studies show that can lead people to unsafe decisions such as driving while drunk or sexual assault.”

-Miller’s office helped lead a group of states in an investigation this year that focused on false and misleading health-related statements about the energizing effects of “Sparks” brand products, and on allegations that MillerCoors was marketing the products to an underage audience.
-[Go to photos of images used in "Sparks" advertisements.]
+Miller’s office helped lead a group of states in an investigation this year that focused on false and misleading health-related statements about the energizing effects of “Sparks” brand products, and on allegations that MillerCoors was marketing the products to an underage audience (see images below).

 MillerCoors is eliminating several “Sparks” brand products, including Sparks Original, Sparks Light, and Sparks Plus.